ryan-mcclue/ryan-mcclue/src/resume-story-to-get-interview.md

 Created a cross-platform music visualiser in C/C++.
 Implemented an immediate mode UI from scratch using low-level graphics APIs resulting in a responsive user experience.
 Reduced FFT latency by converting algorithm to SIMD, lowering execution time from ... to ...
-Improved code integrity by incorporating a CI pipeline that performed static analysis, enhancing security.
+Improved code integrity by incorporating a CI pipeline that performed static analysis and runtime analysis, enhancing security.
-Hosted on a Launchpad PPA, setting up a packaging workflow allowing for easy installation and updates on Debian based systems.
+(static analysis picked up on branch of mem_push returning NULL if requesting beyond arena capacity) (address sanitisier picked up memcpying from null address with zero size which is undefined) Hosted on a Launchpad PPA, setting up a packaging workflow allowing for easy installation and updates on Debian based systems.

 **Robot Arm Controller**, 2024